prometheus-operator/runbooks/content/runbooks/general/InfoInhibitor.md

 ## Diagnosis

-This alert fires whenever there's a severity="info" alert, and stops firing when another alert with a severity of 'warning' or 'critical' starts firing on the same namespace.
+This alert fires whenever there's a `severity="info"` alert, and stops firing when another alert with a severity of `warning` or `critical` starts firing on the same namespace.

 ## Mitigation

-This alert should be routed to a null receiver and configured to inhibit alerts with severity="info".
+This alert should be routed to a null receiver and configured to inhibit alerts with `severity="info"`.